GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

        >    shutil.rmtree(out_folder)
        > os.mkdir(out_folder)

-4. Now we compute the residuals using the specified GMPEs and intensity measures for the metadata we have parsed from the flatfile:
+4. Now we compute the residuals using the specified GMPEs (normalising by each GMPE's sigma) and intensity measures for the metadata we have parsed from the flatfile:

    Note that here ``resid`` is the residuals object which stores (1) the observed ground-motions and associated metadata from the parsed flatfile, (2) the corresponding predicted ground-motion per GMPE and (3) the computed residual components per GMPE per intensity measure.
 The residuals object also stores the gmpe_list (e.g. resid.gmpe_list) and the imt_list (resid.imts) if these inputs are specified within a ``.toml`` file.